-UT Arlington has articulation agreements with local community colleges in five counties, allowing students who have earned their associate's degrees in teaching to complete their bachelor's degree in several EC-6 or Mid-Level (4-8) options.
+UT Arlington offers bachelor's degree programs in several EC-6 or mid-Level (4-8) options.
 Bilingual and ESL options are available for most degrees.

-Bachelor of Science (B.S.) or Arts (B.A.) in Interdisciplinary Studies Certification: Early Childhood - Grade 6
+Bachelor of Science Arts (B.A.) in Interdisciplinary Studies Certification: Early Childhood - Grade 6

-Both of the bachelor's programs at UT Arlington require completion of the university core curriculum, which covers areas such as English composition, Texas history and social and fine arts electives.
-Earning a B.S. degree requires completing more math and science credits, while earning the B.A. degree requires six hours of advanced foreign language, preferably in Spanish.
-Education coursework covers institutional methods, child development and educational foundations, and students will participate in field work and student teaching.
+The bachelor's programs at UT Arlington require completion of the university core curriculum, which covers areas such as English composition, Texas history and social and fine arts electives.
+The program also requires eight hours of advanced foreign language, preferably in Spanish.
+Education coursework covers literacy methods, child development, and classroom management, and students will participate in field work and student teaching.

-This certification-only program involves completing 33 credit hours that include a 12-week student teaching experience.
-Over the course of the program, students take classes covering areas such as current technology in education, instructional strategies and diverse populations in today's schools.
+This certification-only program involves completing 24 credit hours that include a student teaching experience.
+Over the course of the program, students take classes covering areas such as childhood development, content area reading and writing, and literacy instruction.
 Students must have completed a bachelor's degree with a 3.0/4.0 GPA in the last 60 hours of undergraduate coursework to apply the program.

 Master of Education in Teaching - Early Childhood-Grade 6

 UT Arlington offers the master's degree in teaching with the option to earn teacher certification.
-Degree candidates complete 46 hours of core and research classes covering topics such as literacy, instructional strategies in mathematics, designing classroom research, and a student teaching practicum.
-Students must also take nine credit hours to specialize in an area such as reading, ESL or mathematics.
+Degree candidates complete 30 hours of core and research classes covering topics such as literacy, language learning, designing classroom research, and a student teaching practicum.

-Master of Education Curriculum and Instruction - Open Option
+Master of Education in Curriculum and Instruction - Open Option

-This degree requires the completion of 36 hours of coursework.
-The first 18 hours are comprised of six required classes covering topics such as curriculum design, understanding classroom research and advanced instructional strategies.
+This degree requires the completion of 30 hours of coursework.
+The first 12 hours are comprised of four required classes covering topics such as teaching models, classroom research, and effective teaching.
 Elective courses in a second discipline make up the other 18 credit hours and must be approved by a program director.

 Dallas Baptist University